vvelikodny/go-udp-relay/README.md

 `DISCONNECT id` - disconnect from server

-`ALIVE id` - notify server that connection is alive. failing to send this for 30 seconds will cause the server to disconnect that client. usually a client will send this every 10 seconds.
+`ALIVE id` - notify server that connection is alive.
+Failing to send this for 30 seconds will cause the server to disconnect that client.
+Usually a client will send this every 10 seconds.

 (`id` is a an arbitrary identifier per connection)